xthecapx/quantum-js/slides/slide6/index.md

 ### Takeaways

-1. Language doesn't matter.
+1. It doesn't matter what language you use.
-2. Quantum theory does allow us to solve problems, yet we still have a long way to go in interpreting this theory.
+2. Even though quantum theory works to solve problems, we still have a long way to go on interpreting it.
-3. Quantum is here, let's use it to build the future.
+3. Quantum is in nature, let's use it to build our future.